 Keep your smile looking good!

-by Author Unknown: sung to the tune ”I’ve Been Working on the Railroad”
+By Author Unknown: can be sung to the same tune as that of “I’ve Been Working on the Railroad”

 Do dentists go to other dentists, or do they just do it themselves?